pymor/pymor/docs/source/tutorial_external_solver.md

 ```

-The last {}`DiffusionOperator`-related line exposes the function call to apply in the same way:
+The last `DiffusionOperator`-related line exposes the function call to apply in the same way:

 ```{literalinclude} minimal_cpp_demo/model.cc
 :lines: 64